neale/CPPN/README.md

 # CPPN
-Compositional Pattern Producing Network Implemented in Python3 with PyTorch 0.4.0
+Compositional Pattern Producing Network Implemented in Python3 with PyTorch

 This should work **out of the box** with just a couple packages:

-* PyTorch 0.4.0+ (1.0+ tested)
+* PyTorch 1.0+, past versions may work but are untested
 * Scipy
 * Numpy
 * Imageio